Posted on January 18, 2017

-Ten dresses, three pairs of tights, three sweaters/blazers, and two pairs of shoes is all a woman needs for the perfect work wardrobe
+Ten dresses, five pairs of tights, three sweaters, one blazer, and two pairs of shoes is all a woman needs for the perfect work wardrobe

 *I will admit to having fancier shoes I keep at home but my core work shoes are these two pairs of flats.